 Paul-Gordon Chandler is a curious wanderer, a man of spiritual depth and refreshing insight.
 His journey into Kahlil Gibran’s life and timeless teachings offers solace and shelter in our divided and troubled times.

-— Jeffrey Fleishman, senior writer on film, art, and culture, Los Angeles Times
+— Jeffrey Fleishman, Foreign Editor of the Los Angeles Times

 Here Paul Gordon-Chandler artfully traces the contours of Kahlil Gibran’s life—a life which transcended so many of the divides we human beings erect among ourselves.
 In a world increasingly fraught with voices calling us toward power and away from each other, this book arrives as a balm and an incitement to continue the important work of healing the world.

-— Rev. Dr. Amy Butler, senior minister, Riverside Church, New York
+— Rev. Dr. Amy Butler, former senior minister, Riverside Church, New York

 Paul-Gordon Chandler brilliantly captures the universal spirituality of the beloved poet Kahlil Gibran as we journey with him to discover how the Levant, his birthplace—the land of Moses' Sacred Valley, Jesus' Mount of Olives, and Mohammad's mosque of Al Aqsa—and early disappointments influenced his art and poetry.
 In Search of a Prophet is revelatory and a true inspiration for those seeking to build bridges, not walls.